tormi/WunderWay/how/new-starter/index.md

 For information about expenses see [How to Claim Expenses](/how/how-claim-expenses/).

+## Fridays

+[Fridays are special days](/how/fridays/).
+Each Friday we have a company Hangout, to catch up with other staff that we haven't worked with during the week, to hear what people have been working on and what their 'give back' Friday plans are.
+Your first Friday Hangout will be a chance to introduce yourself and meet anyone you haven't said hello to yet.

 ##Holidays

 You'll be allocated a holiday allowance each year.
 See <a href="/how/how-to-book-holidays/">How to Book Holidays</a> for more information.